Murder trial collapses due to RTÉ ‘Prime Time’ discussion

 A murder trial has collapsed at the Central Criminal Court due to the content of an RTÉ Prime Time programme broadcast on Tuesday night, which the judge said was likely to have influenced the deliberating jury.
 File photograph: Matt Kavanagh/The Irish Times.

-A murder trial has collapsed at the Central Criminal Court due to the content of part of an RTÉ Prime Time programme broadcast on Tuesday night, which the judge said was likely to have influenced the deliberating jury.
+A murder trial has collapsed at the Central Criminal Court due to the content of part of an RTÉ Prime Time programme broadcast on Tuesday night which discussed the defence of provocation and which the trial judge said was likely to have influenced the deliberating jury.

+Five hands went up when the jury in the case before Ms Justice Carmel Stewart were asked by her if any members had watched the segment of the programme dealing with provocation.

 She was responding to a defence application to discharge the jury following a 10-day trial due to a segment on the programme which the barrister said “rubbished” the defence of provocation, on which he was partially relying.